Hiring a Contractor for Home Improvements

 - offer exceptionally long guarantees

-- ask you to pay for the entire job upfront, and
+- ask you to pay for the entire job upfront, or

 - suggest that you borrow money from a lender the contractor knows.